ReadAlongs/Studio-Web/packages/web-component/readme.md

 ## Page layout

-By default, the pages are two column layout with image on the left and text on the left.
-You force any page to one column layout by setting the class of the page to `one-column-layout-page`
+By default, the pages are two column layout with images on the left and text on the right.
+You can force any page to one column layout by setting the class of the page to `one-column-layout-page` in the `.readalong` file.

 ```xml
 <div type="page" class="one-column-layout-page">
   ...
 </div>
 ```

-The default layout is auto adjust without restrictions.
-To force a 40-60 split between the image and text use the `two-column-layout-page` class for the page.
+The default layout auto adjusts without restrictions.
+To force a 40-60 split between the image and the text use the `two-column-layout-page` class for the page.

 ```xml
 <div type="page" class="two-column-layout-page">
   ...
 </div>